daMarxrider/NS_automation/README.md

 # Setup
-for istallation instructions and requirements look at the 2 linked submodules.
+for istallation instructions and requirements look at the 2 linked submodules. and you need a capture card(a cheap one for ~20€ is good enough)

 # Pokemon SwordShield Automation
 currently only PokemonRaidFight.py working